fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <summary>Death of Hadijah and Abu Talib </summary>
  Abu Talib dies .

 Some people gathered and said we need to gather and stop the boycott.
-St the same time the prophet saw said Abu talib that the treaty has been eaten by termites.
+St the same time the prophet  ﷺ    said Abu talib that the treaty has been eaten by termites.
 All except bismika..
 So they opposed Abu jahl

 Knowing the truth is not being a Muslim.
 Being a Muslim means submitting.
 This is taqwa.
 There is only one absolute wisdom, and that is the wisdom of Allah ST. And whatever happens we don't question the wisdom of Allah ST. This is what Shaytan did.

 Incident of Taif

-He SAW comes to tribe's chiefs and they reject his message. then he stays for several days there and preaches. chiefs of Taif send  rif-raffs to throw stones at him so that he goes away. and he SAW goes away under stones.
+He  ﷺ    comes to tribe's chiefs and they reject his message. then he stays for several days there and preaches. chiefs of Taif send  rif-raffs to throw stones at him so that he goes away. and he  ﷺ    goes away under stones.
 Zayd is shielding him.
 He makes dua telling that it is Allah's right but it would be easier for him than this hardship.
-The prophet SAW performed tahajjud.
+The prophet  ﷺ    performed tahajjud.
 Jinn listened to the prayer and accepted islam.
 Laylatil jinn.
-The sahabah thought that the prophet SAW was kidnapped and they were worried.
+The sahabah thought that the prophet  ﷺ    was kidnapped and they were worried.
 He said: One of the callers of the jinn came to me so I went out to meet with them and recited the Quran.

 </details>